Rush Limboy, you're a highly trained broadcast specialist, hosting a program which meets and surpasses all audience expectations on a daily basis.

 It's how this works.

-The difference with Reagan was, as I said in the last broadcast hour, Reagan put some very threatening Pershing missiles in Europe, aimed right at Moscow.
+The difference with Reagan was, as I said in the last broadcast hour, Reagan put some very threatening Pershing missiles in Europe aimed right at Moscow.

-That's not appeasement, and that's talking with a big stick.
+And that's talking with a big stick.

-Aren't a whole lot of words there, but when you got missiles pointed at you like that, with a president that you think this guy is serious, and then he starts talking about a strategic defense initiative, also known as Star Wars.
+There aren't a whole lot of words there, but when you've got missiles pointed at you like that with a president that you think, this guy is serious.

-This is just another indication of how tough it is to get history right.
+Margaret Thatcher has said it, I don't know how many times, this is just another indication of how tough it is to get history right.

-And she said that finally what broke their back was uh the announcement we were going to investigate the strategic defense initiative.
+And she said that finally what broke their back was the announcement we were going to investigate the strategic defense initiative.

-Soviets knew that we, as Americans, could do anything we set our minds to.
+The Soviets knew that we, as Americans, could do anything we set our minds to.

 That we have the economy to produce the revenue to build it.

-We have the brilliance and the freedom and the intelligence to create it, to perfect it and to implement it.
+We have the brilliance and the freedom and the intelligence to create it, to perfect it and implement it.

 They didn't.

-And magically, that's when all this talk of Glasnost and Perestroika began, and to this day, it is Mikhail Gorbachev celebrated as the man who ended the Cold War when nothing could be further from the truth.
+And to this day, it is Mikhail Gorbachev celebrated as the man who ended the Cold War when nothing could be further from the truth.

-And Libs like to say this because they have a love affair with communism, love affair with dictators and tyrants and thugs and uh these kinds of totalitarian states.
+And Libs like to say this because they have a love affair with communism, love affair with dictators and tyrants and thugs and these kinds of totalitarian states.

 They also love to say that it was Gorbachev because they can then say it was the result of finally we talked to Gorbachev.

-They're gonna die.
+They're going to die.

 These guys are old.